nevermoredanny/Tello-Python3/Tello_Video/README.md

 This is an example using the Tello SDK v1.3.0.0 and above to receive video stream from Tello camera,decode the video stream and show the image by GUI.

- - Written in Python 2.7
+ - Written in Python 3.9
  - Tello SDK v1.3.0.0 and above(with h.264 video streaming)
  - This example includes a simple UI build with Tkinter to interact with Tello
  - Interactive control of Tello based on human movement is achieved via body pose recognition module.

 ## Prerequisites

-- Python2.7
+- Python3.9
 - pip
 - Python OpenCV
 - Numpy
 - PIL
-- libboost-python
 - Tkinter
 - homebrew(for mac)
 - Python h264 decoder